What happens if a defendant does not pay a judgment in Texas? How do you collect the money you are owed?

-If you owe a judgment, contact your creditor before assets are seized or liens filed.
+If you get a judgment against you in Texas, contact your creditor before assets are seized or liens filed.
 Your attorney can represent your interests in the negotiations.
 Put the settlement in writing before any payments are made to protect and record your good-faith efforts to settle the judgement debt.

 Let us exceed your expectations.
-Call us at (713) 909-7323 or contact us online to schedule a consultation and start your case with our firm today.
+Call us at (713) 909-7323 or contact us online to schedule a consultation and start enforcing your judgment with our Houston judgment liens law firm today.